prendleman/sterling-edi-app/README.md

 - `api.base_url`: Sterling API base URL (if using API integration)
 - `api.username` / `api.password`: API credentials

+> **Note:** Delivery settings are demo placeholders and not intended for production credentials or partner-certified flows.

 See the configuration files for detailed options and comments.

 ## Architecture